dmolesUC/typesafe_enum/README.md

 # => #<Scale:0x007f8513a93810 @key=:MEGA, @value=1000000, @ord=3>
 ```

-(Note that unlike the other `::find_by…` methods, which use hash lookups, `::find_by_value_str`
-is linear in the number of enum values, so it's best suited for smaller enumerations.)

 ## Enum classes with methods

 Enum classes are just classes.
 They can have methods, and other non-enum constants.